“And this is my second girlfriend”

 - “I am [insert name player 1], nice to meet you [insert name player 2]”

 Shake hands, deploy three kisses, head-butt each other; whatever is appropriate in your cultural context.
 Other ways to start a chat are through:

 If you see something you like.
 Hair, shirt, shoes, car,… whatever.
 Compliment it!
 Give a heartfelt compliment.
 “Hey I like your this” or “Hey I like your that.”
 People love compliments!

-Ask for a favor – ask someone for help, it may seem odd, but asking for help shows some vulnerability that makes it easier for each other to engage in conversation.
+ask someone for help, it may seem odd, but asking for help shows some vulnerability.
+That makes it easier for each other to engage in conversation.

 Use the context to your advantage.
 Something odd happens, or maybe something is remarkably normal.
 No matter; state your thought.
 Say it out loud to someone, comment on life.
 Use your unique observation to start a conversation.

 How to keep a conversation going

 So you are talking.
 Now what?
 You want to find out if both of you are cool.
 So you can connect.
 The best strategy, make others feel good talking to you.
-Put others at ease by; letting them talk about themselves, finding common ground or sharing interesting stuff about yourself.
-But with all of these tactics: listen with an open mind and genuine interest.
+Put others at ease by: letting them talk about themselves, finding common ground or sharing interesting stuff about yourself.
+But with all these tactics: listen with an open mind and genuine interest.
 Listen more than you talk.

 First people have to start talking.
 So ask good questions.
-Try avoiding clichés like: where are you from?
+Avoid clichés like: where are you from?
 And what do you do?
-Kind of boring shit.
+Kind of boring.
 You don’t engage people that way.
 Instead, ask questions that stimulate emotions:

 - "So tell me, what is your story?"